AlgoMaster Logo

 • Track which chat server each online user is connected to

-• Update mappings when users connect/disconnect
+• Update mappings in real-time as users connect and disconnect

-• Provide O(1) lookup for message routing
+• Provide sub-millisecond lookups for message routing

 Message Service

-• Persist messages to the database
+• Persist every message to the database before attempting delivery

-• Generate server-side message IDs and timestamps
+• Generate server-side message IDs and timestamps (for ordering)

-• Handle message status updates
+• Track message status (sent, delivered, read)

 4.2 Requirement 2: Handling Offline Users